Guy Burt

 Guy Burt (born 14 July 1972) is an English author and BAFTA award-winning screenwriter who has worked on series such as The Borgias, and Wire in the Blood and is currently working on adapting the Alex Rider TV series.

 Early life

 Burt wrote his first novel during his gap year from school, when he was 18.
-He read English literature at Oxford University and eventually became a teacher, although he left after five years so he could pursue full-time writing.
+He read English literature at Oxford University and eventually became a teacher like his parents, although he left after five years so he could pursue full-time writing.

 Career

-Burt wrote his debut novel, After the Hole in (1993), a psychological horror story about a group of private school students trapped in an underground bunker, seemingly locked in by a deranged, sociopathic classmate.
+Burt wrote his debut novel, After the Hole, in 1993, a psychological horror story about a group of private school students trapped in an underground bunker, seemingly locked in by a deranged, sociopathic classmate.
 He won the Betty Trask Award in 1994 for this work, which was adapted into the film, The Hole (2001), starring Thora Birch and Daniel Brocklebank.
 He has since published two more novels, Sophie (1994) and The Dandelion Clock (1999).